-Robert's first book, Securing the Sacred: Religion, Security, and the Western State is forthcoming in February 2014 from the University of Michigan Press.
+In 2014, Bosco’s book Securing the Sacred: Religion, Security, and the Western State was published by the University of Michigan Press.

 Robert received his B.A. in philosophy from Wheaton College in Massachusetts, his M.A. in international politics from the School of International Service at American University, and his Ph.D. in political science from the University of Connecticut.